 The federal environmental review requirements for the eligible projects under the ER1 scenario (cost share) will adopt the FEMA Environmental Review process, as authorized under the Appropriations Act, for the purpose of complying with the requirements of NEPA.
-Environmental reviews completed by another federal agency may be adopted when necessary based on the particular circumstances of the case.
 PRDOH will submit the decision in writing to HUD stipulating the adoption of FEMA's environmental review process.
-PRDOH's notification to HUD of the decision to adopt FEMA's environmental review must be stated on a RROF/C Form 7015.15, and no project funds will be committed until PRDOH receives the corresponding AUGF Form 7015.16 from HUD.
-Simultaneously, PRDOH will submit the decision in writing to HUD stipulating the adoption of FEMA's environmental review process.
 Notwithstanding, PRDOH will comply with the state environmental review process enacted by the Puerto Rico Environmental Public Policy Act (Act 416).